Cervical Disk Disease in Dogs

 Cervical disk disease in dogs is a condition in which one of the disks between the vertebrae in your pet’s neck becomes damaged and ruptures.
 First, this rupture occurs when the jelly-like inner part of the disk pushes through the fibrous outer layer.
 Consequently, this compresses the spinal cord, causing pain or difficulty walking in all four limbs.
 While any dog can be affected, it is most common in Dachshunds, Beagles, French Bulldogs, and Poodles.

 Cervical disk disease is similar to thoracolumbar (back) IVDD, except it occurs only in the cervical spine (neck).
-In order to properly diagnose cervical disk disease in your pet, they'll need to see one of our neurology specialists for a detailed neurological exam.
+In order to properly diagnose cervical disk disease in your pet, they'll need to see one of our neurology specialists in Miami or Boynton Beach for a detailed neurological exam.

 We're South Florida's leader in veterinary neurology.
 If your pet is experiencing neck pain, our team can help.

 While neck pain is the most common symptom associated with problems in the spinal cord of the neck, we also see these signs:

 - Holding the head low